-Assistance in Responding to City Bids, RFQs and RFPs.
-No officer or employee may knowingly provide selective assistance (i.e., assistance that is not generally available to all competitors) to individuals or entities in a manner that confers a competitive advantage on a bidder or proposer who is competing for a City contract.
+- a.
+Assistance in Responding to City Bids, RFQs and RFPs or other solicitations No officer or employee may knowingly provide selective assistance (i.e., assistance that is not generally available to all competitors) to individuals or entities, including non-profit charitable organizations for whom an officer or employee volunteers, in a manner that confers a competitive advantage on a bidder or proposer who is competing for a City contract.
 Nothing in this Statement prohibits an officer or employee from providing general information about a bid for a City contract, a Department Request for Qualifications or Request for Proposals or corresponding application process that is available to any member of the public.
-Nothing in this Statement prohibits an officer or employee from speaking to or meeting with individual applicants regarding the individual's application, provided that such assistance is provided on an impartial basis to all applicants who request it.
+Nothing in this Statement prohibits an officer or employee from speaking to or meeting with individual applicants regarding the individual's application, provided that such assistance is provided on an impartial basis to all applicants who request it. - b.
+No employee or officer may serve as a member of the Board of Directors of a nonprofit organization that applies for funding, including contracts or grants, administered by the Department.